opencog/atomspace-dht/README.md

 for a currently-unkown reason...
 (I can't find the limit that is blocking this).

-### Architecture
+## Architecture
+The architecture of this implementation is termed "naive", because it uses the simplest, "most obvious" mapping of the AtomSpace and AtomSpace concepts onto a flat key-value store.
+It's naive, in that it ignores most characteristics that make a DHT different from an ordinary key-value database.
+It's naive in that it ignores a number of design challanges presented by large AtomSpaces.
+These are addressed and critiqued in a following section.

+The "naive" design is characterized as follows:

-* Every Atom gets a unique hash.
+* Every Atom gets a unique (160-bit) hash.
 This is called the GUID.
-  Every GUID is published, because, given only a GUID, there needs to be a way of finding out what the Atom is.
+  Every GUID is published to the DHT, with the hash serving as DHT-key, and the Atom name/outgoing-set serving as the DHT-value.
+As a result, given only a GUID, the actual Atom can always be recreated.
-  This is needed for IncomingSet fetch, for example.
-* Every (Atom, AtomSpace-name) pair gets a unique hash.
+* Every (Atom, AtomSpace-name) pair gets a unique (160-bit) hash.
-  The current values on that atom, as well as it's incoming set are stored under that hash.
-* How can we find all current members of an AtomSpace?
-Easy!
-  The AtomSpace is just one hash, and each atom that is in it corresponds to one DHT value on that hash.
-* How can we find all members of the incoming set of an Atom?
-  Easy, we generate the DHT-hash for that Atom, and then look at all the DHT-values attached to it.
+  This is termed the MUID or "Membership UID", as it referes to an Atom in a specific AtomSpace.
+The MUID is used as a DHT-key;
+  the corresponding DHT-values are used to hold the IncomingSet, and the Atom-Values.
+Keep in mind that although Atoms are independent of AtomSpaces, the IncomingSets and the Atom-Values depend on the actual AtomSpace an Atom might be in.
+That is, an AtomSpace provides a "context" or "frame" for an Atom.
+* The AtomSpace-name gets a unique (160-bit) hash.
+The set of all Atoms in the AtomSpace are stored as DHT-values on this DHT-key.
+* Given an MUID, the Atoms in the IncomingSet are stored as DHT-values under that MUID.
 This is effectively the same mechanism as finding all the members of an AtomSpace.
-* How to delete entries?
-Atoms in the AtomSpace are tagged with a timestamp and an add/drop verb, so that precedence is known.
+* Atom deletion presents a challange.
+This is solved by tagging each DHT-value under the AtomSpace key with a timestamp and an add/drop verb.
+The timestamp indicates the most recent version, in case an Atom is added/dropped repeatedly.

-  An alternate design using CRDT seems like overkill.
+That's it.
+It's pretty straight-forward.
+The implementation is small: less than 2.5 KLOC grand-total, including whitespace lines, comments and boilerplate.

+### Design To-Do List
+The "naive" design described above suggests some "obvious" to-do list items.
+These are  listed here.

 * TODO: Optionally use crypto signatures to verify that the data comes from legitimate, cooperating sources.
 * TODO: Change the default one-week data expiration policy to